spacetelescope/jwst/docs/jwst/emicorr/description.rst

 An EMICORR reference file can be used for to correct for all known noise patterns.
-The reference file is expected to be in an ASDF format, containing the phase amplitude values corresponding to the known frequencies.
+The reference file is expected to be in an ASDF format, containing the exact frequency numbers, the corresponding 1D array for the phase amplitude values corresponding, and a ``subarray_cases`` key that contains the frequencies to correct for according tu subarray, read pattern, and detector.
+If there is no reference file found in CRDS, the step has a set of default frequencies and subarray cases to correct for.

 Input
 -----